Barbie: The Princess & the Popstar: Cast of characters

-Soundtrack
+Music

-A soundtrack album for this movie was released on August 28, 2012.
-It is available on iTunes.
-It contains nine tracks, all of the songs featured in the movie.
+A soundtrack album was released on August 28, 2012.
+Available on iTunes, it contains nine tracks, all featured in the film.

-Track listing

 Here I Am

-"Here I Am (Keira Version)" is a song recorded by American singer Tiffany Giardina for the 2012 CGI animated movie Barbie: The Princess and The Popstar.
+"Here I Am (Keira Version)" is a song recorded by American singer Tiffany Giardina for the 2012 CGI-animated movie Barbie: The Princess and The Popstar.
 It was released on iTunes on August 28, 2012 as a promotional single from the album.
 This is the second song that is featured in the film's credits.